Next-Gen App & Browser Testing Cloud

 Trusted by 2 Mn+ QAs & Devs to accelerate their release cycles

 Mobile and tablet testing has shifted from standalone QA to an integrated, cloud-first discipline that blends automation, observability, and performance engineering.
-As global smartphone adoption surpasses 6.6 billion users, the diversity of devices, OS versions, and network conditions keeps rising alongside IoT-driven form factors and connected experiences, multiplying the test surface exponentially, as summarized by industry analyses on mobile growth trends .
+As global smartphone adoption keeps climbing, the diversity of devices, OS versions, and network conditions keeps rising alongside IoT-driven form factors, multiplying the test surface.

-Cloud-based testing means running your tests on provider-hosted real or virtual devices, browsers, and OSes in the cloud instead of maintaining physical device labs, reducing setup time, cost, and complexity while improving collaboration and coverage.
+Cloud-based testing means running your tests on provider-hosted real or virtual devices, browsers, and OSes instead of maintaining physical device labs.
+It reduces setup time, cost, and complexity while improving collaboration and coverage.

 Key advantages: